Commutativity in the Algorithmic Lovasz Local Lemma: Background and preliminaries

 \section{Background and preliminaries}

-First, we give a formal description of the algorithm from~\cite{HarveyVondrak15,Achlioptas:new}.
-Assume that for each object $\sigma\in\Omega$ and each flaw $f\in F_\sigma$ there is a non-empty set of {\em actions} $A(f,\sigma)\subseteq \Omega$ that can be taken for ``addressing'' flaw $f$ at $\sigma$, and a probability distribution $\rho(\sigma'|f,\sigma)$ over $\sigma'\in A(f,\sigma)$.
+First, we give a formal description of the general algorithmic LLL framework.
+As described in the previous section, we assume that for each object $\sigma\in\Omega$ and each flaw $f\in F_\sigma$ there is a non-empty set of actions $A(f,\sigma)\subseteq \Omega$ that can be taken for ``addressing'' flaw $f$ at $\sigma$, and a probability distribution $\rho(\sigma'|f,\sigma)$ over $\sigma'\in A(f,\sigma)$.
 Note, by definition $A(f,\sigma)$ is the support of distribution $\rho(\cdot|f,\sigma)$.
-The collection of all resampling oracles will be denoted as $\rho$.
+The collection of all these distributions will be denoted as $\rho$.
 We fix some probability distribution $\omega$ on $\Omega$ with $\omega(\sigma)>0$ for all $\sigma\in\Omega$ (it will be used later for formulating various conditions).
 Note that our notation is quite different from that of Harvey and Vondr\'ak~\cite{HarveyVondrak15}.\footnote{ ``Flaws'' $f$ correspond to ``bad events'' $E_i$ in~\cite{HarveyVondrak15}.
 The distribution over $\Omega$ was denoted in~\cite{HarveyVondrak15} as $\mu$, the states of $\Omega$ as $\omega$, and the resampling oracle for the bad event $E_i$ at state $\omega\in\Omega$ as $r_i(\omega)$. } The algorithm can now be stated as follows.

 Clearly, if the algorithm terminates then it produces a flawless object $\sigma$.
-The works~\cite{Achlioptas,HarveyVondrak15,Achlioptas:new} used specific strategies $\Lambda$.
+The works~\cite{Achlioptas,HarveyVondrak15,Achlioptas:new,LLL:submitted} used specific strategies $\Lambda$.
 As stated in the introduction, our goal is to understand when an arbitrary strategy can be used.
 This means that flaw $f$ in line 3 is selected according to some distribution which is a function of the entire past execution history\footnote{The description of the algorithm in~\cite{MoserTardos} says ``{\em pick an arbitrary violated event}''.
 This is consistent with our definition of an ``arbitrary strategy'': in the analysis Moser and Tardos mention that this selection must come from some fixed procedure (either deterministic or randomized), so that expected values are well-defined.}.
-Note that if flaw $f\in F_\sigma$ in line 3 depends only on $\sigma$ then the algorithm can be viewed a random walk in a Markov chain with states $\Omega$, while in a more general case the walk can be non-Markovian.
+Note that if flaw $f\in F_\sigma$ in line 3 depends only on $\sigma$ then the algorithm can be viewed as a random walk in a Markov chain with states $\Omega$, while in a more general case the walk can be non-Markovian.